sinaFakhour/bitcoin-price-vs-search-trends/README.md

 ![Bitcoin Price and Search Trend 2024-Present](graphs/btc_2026_graph.png)

 ## A Note on the Dual-Axis Chart
-This chart uses two independent y-axes — one for price, one for search interest.
+This chart uses two independent y-axes, one for price, one for search interest.
 The search axis is fixed to 0–100 (Google Trends' native scale), but the price axis auto-scales to its own range.
 This means visual overlap between the two lines shows general co-movement over time, not a precise numeric relationship;